 This seems to me like an odd question.
-Of course marketing, advertising and branding can be measured.
+Of course marketing, advertising, and branding can be measured.
 Companies on the corporate level do it all the time.
 They have to.
-How else would they know if their ads and branding is working or not?
+How else would they know if their ads and branding are working or not?

 Here it goes:

 All you have to do is compare the numbers of the two previous years with a month after you launch a new ad or brand campaign.
-Next is an example I used for an little entrpreneur ‘brick and mortar’ in Astoria.
+Next is an example I used for a little entrepreneur ‘brick and mortar’ in Astoria.

 Her business opened in May 2014.
 I started working with her in 2015.
 I promised her that I would be able to triple her gross income.
 She was skeptical until I hit the numbers as promised.

 As you can see, I tripled her income from the first year to the second.
 Then in the second year, I was only able to (do little more than) double her gross income.
 The reason for me being able to only DOUBLE her gross income was because she wanted to keep a pair of previous employees to return from the previous year.
 She felt a sense out of loyalty to them.